 If you are interested in joining such an event, please address the partner organisation of your country and ask for their events.

-The VIM team is happy to announce that the VIM online hub is available now in English.
+The VIM team is happy to announce that the VIM online hub (educational resources) is available now in English.
 It offers training units with activities on different health topics as well as further resources and interesting links to deepen the knowledge on specific issues related to health.

 The Hub is right now being translated and will be available in all partner languages within the next few weeks.

 The third newsletter presents the training offer for adult educators who wish to embed small training units – that we simply call “activities” as these shall be interactive and shall involve migrants and refugees in all kind of playful, discovery oriented and holistic activities that aim to improve their health literacy.
 Get the newsletter here.